From the Field

 • Exposure to violence: Witnessing or experiencing violence firsthand can have long-lasting physical, social, and psychological effects.

-• Malnutrition and food insecurity: Crisis-induced food shortages and rising prices are putting children at risk of severe malnutrition and its lasting impacts.
+• Malnutrition and food insecurity: Crisis-induced food shortages and rising prices are putting children at greater risk of severe malnutrition and its lasting impacts.

 • Limited access to healthcare: Closed hospitals and disrupted health services leave many children without access to essential care and vaccinations.